gocd/gocd-ldap-authentication-plugin/README.md

     </property>
     ```

-* **UserSearchFilter:** It is an LDAP search filter used to lookup for users matching a given search term.
+* **UserSearchFilter (Optional) :** It is an LDAP search filter used to lookup for users matching a given search term.
 This is an optional configuration, the default filter used is ```(|(sAMAccountName=*{0}*)(uid=*{0}*)(cn=*{0}*)(mail=*{0}*)(otherMailbox=*{0}*))```.
     ```xml
     <property>